 My first experience with this attitude towards life was during my initial explorations of New Mexico over 20 years ago.
 I’ve danced and wrestled with it since, unable to maintain the rhythm of it.
 This trip to Baja was different for many reasons, though.
 Foremost, over two decades since my first taste of the mañana spirit, I know what I’m about and what my time is worth.

-So after immersing myself in Baja’s bosom and watching her people, I think I finally grasp what it takes to live my life from that place: the place where there’s no need to rush around frantically and no need for busyness, a place where I can keep my priorities straight, that beautiful place where life is rich and rewarding without being fancy or complicated.
+So after immersing myself in Baja’s bosom and watching her people, I think I finally grasp what it takes to live my life from that place.
+It’s the place where there’s no need to rush around frantically and no need for busyness.
+In this place I can keep my priorities straight.
+This is the place I can live a life that is rich and rewarding without being fancy or complicated.

 The slow, easy-going mañana spirit isn’t aloofness or lack of consideration, as it may seem to outsiders at first.
 It’s knowing when and how to be productive—being thoughtful about how you spend your time.
 On this trip, I realized that the mañana spirit is a kind of natural mindfulness, the thing I’ve been trying to make my second-nature mindset for years.
 It’s the elusive concept that so many of us use apps, books, classes, and therapists to try to master.
 In Baja, it’s just there.
 And it’s been my most significant lesson yet.

 The thing about the mañana spirit is that in the end, everything gets done that needs to be done.
 And everything else?
 Well, it didn’t need to be on the to-do list to begin with.

 On the return journey motorcycling north, I sat with my dear man in a tiny roadside cafe in Cataviña.
 It was supposed to be a quick taco stop since we had a lot of ground to cover and not a lot of daylight to work with in the short days of December.
 It was the only cafe for many miles.
 No cell signal.
 No gas station.
 Not much of anything by American standards, really.